FREQUENTLY ASKED QUESTIONS

 To achieve the certification emissions of the seven main greenhouse gases as covered by the UNFCCC have to be calculated: carbon dioxide (CO2); methane (CH4); nitrous oxide (N2O); hydrofluorocarbons (HFCs); perfluorocarbons (PFCs); sulphur hexafluoride (SF6), nitrogen trifluoride (NF3).

-Carbon Offset Commodity certification covers the cradle-to-gate or cradle-to-grave part of the commodity life-cycle.
-Carbon Offset Product certification covers the cradle-to-shelf life-cycle and Carbon Offset Service certification all the processes to deliver the service.
+Carbon Offset Certification covers cradle-to-gate or cradle-to-grave commodities life ccyle, cradle-to-shelf products llife-cycle, and all the processes to deliver services.
 Direct emissions (scope 1) and emissions related to energy use (scope 2) have to be duly calculated, verified and offset for each step of the life-cycle (including Land Use Change).

 The voluntary carbon market is an over-the-counter non-standardized market where private investors, organizations and companies can voluntarily purchase carbon reduction certificates to mitigate their own GHG emissions footprint.